Cambridge District Scout Archive

 ‘There are three particular things we owe to C.T.Wood;… in 1923 he urged the formation of the Scout Boat Club, of which Fred Feary was the first Captain, and I a humble non-rowing member’.
 WTT Archaeology 1978

 The club was successful from the start and the first boat sat in the top three for a quarter of time it raced and the top five for half the time.
-Scouts I reached 3rd position by the end of their fourth years racing and was never out if the top 5 for the next quarter of a century.
+Scouts I reached 3rd position by the end of their fourth years racing and was only out if the top 5 for one year in the next quarter of a century.

 In some years it put out four boats in the town bumps and four in the Time Race, the only two events for which we have most of the results It was Head of the River on three occasions.

 Scouts I had the rare distinction of starting from last boat and reaching Head of the River in the town bumps without being bumped.

 ‘In 1923 a new club, known as the Cambridge Scouts Boat Club, was formed.
 It became affiliated with the Cambridge Rowing Association and competed on the Cam in the Town Bumps’

 Colours are often given as green and gold but are listed as Green and Yellow in the programmes.
 The oars and the blazers, scarfs and tie were in these colours, two of the three Scout colours of green, yellow and red.

 This self funded group of enthusiasts created a very successful boat club, moving quickly to success against the more established clubs.
 Its members were at the forefront of the post war recovery in 1946 – 7 and proposed the winter league that is still held by the CRA.